Exporting to the United States in 2026: FDA Certifications, Regulations, and Strategies for the U.S. Market | Octagona Srl

 To deal with the risks associated with the United States market, Italian companies must adopt a multidimensional strategic approach, which unfolds in three fundamental steps:

-1. Investing in regulatory compliance: Rely on specialized legal consultants to thoroughly analyze local regulations, particularly those related to the FDA and other regulatory bodies.
+1. Investing in regulatory compliance: Rely on specialized legal consultants to thoroughly analyze local regulations, particularly those related to the FDA and other regulators.
 It is essential to ensure that documentation is complete and up-to-date, thereby preventing the risk of delays or penalties.

 2. Differentiate to compete Focus on innovation, high quality, and a strong brand, adapting products to U.S. consumer preferences while maintaining Made in Italy authenticity to stand out from local competition.